Tangy, flavorful and incredibly healthy, this spiced Indian buttermilk aka Masala Chaas recipe is one you absolutely need to try out!

 I personally love pairing it with my Indian meat curries that have a robust, spicy flavor.

-FAQs
+Recipe FAQs

-Greek yogurt is another great choice if you're looking to make a healthier, protein rich version of the buttermilk.
+Greek yogurt is another great choice if you're looking to make a healthier, protein-rich version of the buttermilk.
 Just remember to use an unflavored, unsweetened version.

 Looking for other recipes like this?
 Try these: